markusmoenig/Eldiron/docs/docs/characters_items/npc_sequences.md

 This is intentionally explicit.
 The engine does not automatically decide whether an event should pause the sequence.

+For shop-style `offer_inventory()` interactions, the runtime now also sends `goodbye` automatically when the buyer moves too far away or the seller's `timeout` window expires.

 ---

 ## Timeout Convention